dieunguyen04102003-arch/Healthcare-Marketing-Analytics/README.md

 ## 3. Tools

 ### Python

 Used for:

 - Data cleaning
 - Data type conversion
 - Feature engineering
-- Exploratory Data Analysis
+- Exploratory Data Analysis (EDA)
-- Initial data visualization

-Libraries:
+Main library:
-`Pandas` `NumPy` `Matplotlib` `Seaborn`
+`Pandas`

 ### SQL

-Used to answer business questions and perform deeper analysis through:
+Used to answer business questions through:

 - Aggregation
+- Filtering and grouping
 - CASE WHEN
-- GROUP BY
-- CTE
+- CTEs
 - Window functions
-- Segmentation
-- Cross-analysis
+- Cross-analysis and segmentation

 ### Power BI
 Used to build the final dashboard and present the main findings.